Introduction

 4. High Stress Levels

-Chronic stress increases cortisol, which may affect metabolism and fat storage, especially around the belly.
+Chronic stress raises cortisol levels, which can slow metabolism and encourage fat storage, especially around the belly.

 How to fix it